 Is Your Dog Overweight?

-First thing is to consult your veterinarian who is best qualified to determine if your dog or cat needs to lose a few pounds.
-Your vet can recommend a weight loss plan which will likely include changing to a more appropriate food, changing the amount of food, and increasing exercise.
-Increasing exercise isn’t difficult, but you’ll probably need to exercise with him.
-Increase the length of daily walks and step up the pace if possible.
-Give your dog the opportunity to run, jump and play actively outside.
+The first thing is to consult your veterinarian who is best qualified to determine if your pet needs to lose a few pounds.
+The next step is to determine a weight loss plan – which will likely include changing to a more appropriate food, changing the amount of food, and increasing exercise.
+One advantage that dogs and cats have when it comes to losing weight is that they have no choice in the matter.
+They are completely dependent upon us to be their personal weight loss coach.